getcodelimit/getcodelimit.github.io/docs/getting-started/standalone-usage.md

 ### Pipx

-To install the standalone version of Code Limit in an isolated Python environment using [pipx](https://pypa.github.io/pipx) run:
+To install the standalone version of CodeLimit in an isolated Python environment using [pipx](https://pypa.github.io/pipx) run:

 ```